HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 * Raspberry Pi 4 Model B (8GB)
 * 64 GB of free space (note: you must be using an SSD drive)
 * Only Ubuntu Server LTS 20.04 and 22.04 are supported

-* You must also have the following software installed:

-  * Docker CE
-  * Docker Compose Plugin

-Docker Inc. provides `detailed installation documentation <https://docs.docker.com/engine/install/>`_.

-The supported Linux distributions typically install environment dependencies for the Data Collector by default.
-Please refer to the README file included in the setup package for a complete list of dependencies.

 Minimum requirements for a Windows Data Collector server
 --------------------------------------------------------